Towson Tigers football: Division III (1969–1978)

 The Towson Tigers football program debuted in 1969 with Carl Runk as the first-ever head coach.
 The first Tiger team posted a 4–4–1 record.
 The first program win came against Frostburg State University in a 53–16 blowout victory.
 In only the second season of Tiger football in 1970, the program posted its first winning season at 6–2.

 After a dismal 1–8 record in 1971 and Carl Runk's resignation, Phil Albert became the new Tiger head coach for the 1972 season.
 Albert's first season was unsuccessful as the Tigers went 1–9; however, the Towson team would follow this season with 14 consecutive non-losing seasons under Albert's leadership.
 In 1974, the Towson Tigers went 10–0 in the programs only unbeaten season.
 Towson's first All-American player came the following year when QB Dan Dullea led the team to a 6–4 record.
 The 1976 season saw the program's first playoff berth after posting an 8–2 record.
 Towson beat C.W.
-Post (14–10) and St.Lawrence (38-36) on their way to the NCAA Division III Championship game.
-In the Stagg Bowl, Towson trailed St. John's of Minnesota 28-0 until quarterback Dan Dullea rallied the team to tie 28–28 with a minute left.
+Post (14–10) and St. Lawrence (38–36) on their way to the NCAA Division III Championship game.
+In the Stagg Bowl, Towson trailed St. John's of Minnesota 28–0 until quarterback Dan Dullea rallied the team to tie 28–28 with a minute left.
 Eventually St. John's won with a 19-yard field goal with only seconds remaining.
 The final score was 31–28.

 The 1978 season was the final season that the Tigers played in Division III and the first season that the Tigers played in Towson Stadium.
 The new lighted 5,000-seat facility was christened with a 38–6 win over Mansfield before a crowd of 4,126 fans.
-Towson's DIII tenure would end on a positive note, as the Tigers finished the season with a 7–3 record.
+Towson's Division III tenure would end on a positive note, as the Tigers finished the season with a 7–3 record.
 The Tigers ended their run in Division III with a record of 54–42–2.